2025 NBA Finals: Indiana Pacers

-The team finished with a record of 50–32, marking the first 50-win season for Indiana since 2014 and earning the fourth seed in the Eastern Conference playoffs.
+The team finished with a record of 50–32, marking Indiana's first 50-win season since 2014 and earning the fourth seed in the Eastern Conference playoffs.
 In the First Round, the Pacers met the Milwaukee Bucks, a rematch from the previous year's first round.
 They won the series in five games, highlighted by a 7-point, 40-second comeback in overtime in Game 5.
 They then upset the 64-win, top-seeded Cleveland Cavaliers in the Eastern Conference Semifinals in five games, which was again highlighted by an unlikely comeback when they won Game 2 on a Haliburton game-winning three after being down 7 points with 46 seconds left.
-The Pacers' third improbable comeback occurred against the New York Knicks in Game 1 of the Eastern Conference Finals: down 14 with 2:45 left, the Pacers were able to win the game in overtime.
+The Pacers' third improbable comeback was against the New York Knicks in Game 1 of the Eastern Conference Finals: down 14 with 2:45 left, the Pacers won in overtime.
 Indiana was the first team in the play-by-play era (1996–97–present) to win a game where they were trailing by 14 points or more with 2:45 left in the game.
-In their second straight conference finals, they finished off the Knicks in six games.
-Since that 10–15 start, Indiana had a 52–21 record, going into the Finals.
+In their second straight conference finals, they beat the Knicks in six games.
+After a 10–15 start, Indiana went 52–21 for the rest of the season.

 This was the Pacers' second NBA Finals appearance.
-Their only previous appearance came in 2000, which they lost to the Los Angeles Lakers.
+Their previous appearance was in 2000, a loss to the Los Angeles Lakers.
 The Pacers won three ABA championships, but the NBA does not incorporate ABA statistics into its official records.
-Pacers coach Rick Carlisle, who was a lead assistant to then-head coach Larry Bird on the 2000 Finals team, sought his second championship as head coach and third overall.
-Carlisle previously won a ring as a player on the 1986 Celtics and as a head coach on the 2011 Mavericks.
+Pacers coach Rick Carlisle, a lead assistant to head coach Larry Bird on the 2000 team, sought his second championship as head coach and third overall.
+Carlisle won a ring as a player on the 1986 Celtics and as a head coach on the 2011 Mavericks.
 Siakam returned to the NBA Finals for the second time after winning a championship in 2019 with the Toronto Raptors.
-The only other players on the roster with Finals experience were Aaron Nesmith and December trade acquisition Thomas Bryant; Nesmith played a small role on the 2022 Celtics and Bryant won a championship with the 2023 Nuggets.
+The only other players on the roster with Finals experience were Nesmith and December trade acquisition Thomas Bryant; Nesmith played a small role on the 2022 Celtics and Bryant won a championship with the 2023 Nuggets.